 Appointments / Memberships

-Indianapolis Bar Association (IBA), the Society of Human Resource Management and the National Association of Deal Counsel.
-Mr. Halbert is a past chairman of the IBA Labor and Employment Section Executive Committee.
+Indianapolis Bar Association (IBA), the Society of Human Resource Management and the National Association of Dealer Counsel.
+Jeff is a past chairman of the IBA Labor and Employment Section Executive Committee.